tsliwowicz/crayon/README.md

 * Crayon is a _complete_ multiplatform monitoring and charting solution for large scale distributed applications.
 * Crayon is an _open source_ contributed by [Taboola][] and will remain free forever.
 * Crayon's stack consists of [NodeJS][] as server, file system as storage and [dyGraphs][] as charting control.
-* Crayon aims to be at least as scalable and flexible as graphite.
+* Crayon aims to be the fastest most flexible general purpose graphing system out there.

 Screenshots:
 * [Crayon System Dashboard][] - Where we get insight on what's going inside crayon